 Skeletons always look as though they belong in a graveyard.
 You can place a skeleton so that it is standing next to or behind a tombstone.
 Or you can have it sitting on the ground and leaning against a tombstone.
 You can have one or two skeletons sitting on a park style bench in the graveyard.
-The "Bucky" skeleton is very realistic and relatively inexpensive.
+The "Bucky" skeleton available from Anatomical Chart Company is very realistic and relatively inexpensive.
 Piles of skulls and bones can also make a great addition.